Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 This means you can go a little more wild with the color palette.
 This room might do well in red or a bright magenta.
 The bathroom should still be alluring and attractive.
 String up some crystal beads, place a fishbowl in the room with pearls, and buy rounded hand soaps.

 Add images of rain, umbrellas, rainbows, and bubbles to the wall—especially images that are in black-and-white.
 The Scorpio bathroom should be about divine relaxation.
 The shower should have a movable and adjustable nozzle.
 Opt for a bathtub with jets.

 Add jars of Epsom salt, have a collection of bath bombs, and buy face masks to get the perfect skin.
 Your towels should be put away in the cupboard.
 Buy black or another dark color for towels.

 The bathroom should smell like fall.
 Opt for apple cinnamon.
 Leave the sea breeze and ocean breeze scents to Cancer.
-Scorpio does well with dominate fall scents.
-Avoid spring like scents throughout the house unless those scents are alluring -- like rose or lavender.
+Scorpio does well with dominant fall scents.
+Avoid spring-like scents throughout the house unless those scents are alluring—like rose or lavender.

 Add quotes to the walls that have meaning to you.
 Scorpio likes calligraphy, especially with round letters.
 If you want to use yin-like letters in your home opt for: B, C, D, G, J, M, N, O, P, Q, R, S, and U.